Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Statistical framework

 We can then compute the posterior odds $\posteriorodds{\lensedhyp}{\notlensedhyp}$ using Eq.~\eqref{eq:Odds_ratio} from the Bayes factor in Eq.~\eqref{eq:bayes_factor_final_expr} and the prior odds in Eq.~\eqref{eq:prior_odds}.

 One can assign the prior odds simply as the ratio of the rate of observing $\Ntrig$ lensed images from a single source over the rate of observing $N$ GW signals coming from $N$ independent sources.
 Obtaining this will require detailed modeling of GW sources and lenses.
 In particular these numbers should be computed under the the chosen source and lens population models for an analysis.
-However, one can argue that irrespective of the population models chosen, the prior odds is very small with the current sensitivities of GW detectors, i.e. $\priorodds{\lensedhyp}{\notlensedhyp} \approx 10^{-2} - 10^{-4}$ \cite{Ng:2017yiu, Oguri2018, Li:2018prc, Buscicchio:2020cij, Mukherjee:2020tvr}.
+However, one can argue that for most of the population models commonly used by the astrophysics community, the prior odds is very small with the current sensitivities of GW detectors, about $\priorodds{\lensedhyp}{\notlensedhyp} \approx 10^{-2} - 10^{-4}$ \cite{Ng:2017yiu, Oguri2018, Li:2018prc, Buscicchio:2020cij, Mukherjee:2020tvr}.